Britain does not rule out future arms to Syria rebels

 Nearly two years of war in Syria has killed 70,000 people and driven millions from their homes.
 The opposition made major military gains in the second half of 2012 and now controls substantial territory, but is still outgunned by Assad's forces.

-Western countries have been loathe to arm the fighters, in part because many groups have links to Islamist militants and are seen by the West as potentially dangerous renegades.
+Western countries have been loath to arm the fighters, in part because many groups have links to Islamist militants and are seen by the West as potentially dangerous renegades.

 In recent months the opposition has set up a unified military command, which rebels have told Reuters is distributing arms and cash sent by foreign backers to units that assure their loyalty, as a way of reining in Islamists.